MimiOnuoha/Thesis2020/README.md

   	- Who would use it
   	- Why the maker made it
   	- The tone, experience, etc.
-  	- Post to the Thesis Journal/
+  	- Post to the Thesis Journal
 - **Research Chart**: Make a (physical, analog) chart with the questions you have a answers so far and bring it to class.
 You will share it in class, and colleagues will make suggestions.
 Then post it on the TJ along with any other summary of your research to date.
 Here are some critical questions to answer (as relevant for your specific idea):
   -  What else is out there like it?
   - How is yours different?